GoldbergData/Machine-Learning-Book-Ratings/README.md

 # Book Recommendation Systems

 This repository includes approaches to clean, transform and run recommendation algorithms on the [Book Crossing](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) data set.
-We used some of the data cleaning approaches found [here](https://github.com/tttgm/fellowshipai).
+We followed some of the data cleaning approaches found [here](https://github.com/tttgm/fellowshipai).

 Algorithms used: